fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ![form element highlight in webpage and developer tools](../../images/0/20e.png)

 When the button on the form is clicked, the browser will send the user input to the server.
-Let's open the <i>Network</i> tab and see what submitting the form looks like:[label](mailto:mluukkai%40iki.fi)
+Let's open the <i>Network</i> tab and see what submitting the form looks like:

 ![Screenshot of the Network tab where the events for submitting the form are shown](../../images/0/21e.png)